 How long can my application be?

-What are the final requirements of the residency?
+What are the public product requirements of the residency

 How are the final award amounts determined?